 Crowley was The Wickedest Man in The World.

 CROWLEY BEHIND HINDENBERG DISASTER

-It Blew Up For No Apparent Reason, The Helium Had Nothing To Do With It.In 1937 I was an 18 month old child but clearly remember seeing Crowley
+It Blew Up For No Apparent Reason, The Hydrogen Had Nothing To Do With It.In 1937 I was an 18 month old child but clearly remember seeing Crowley

 at the back of the crowd holding a Block II systems designated XM41E1 Surface to Air Missile and laughing maniacally